TinyDragon612/TinyDragon612/README.md

 ###

 I'm an undergraduate student at the University of Chicago studying computer science and philosophy.
-I'm also a personality type INFJ, blood type A positive, and my favorite astronomical entity is the Trapezium Cluster.

 Here are Guido van Rossum's GitHub stats, because they're much more impressive than mine: